James Stewart, Earl of Arran: The Arran supremacy

 Arran assembled a force of 12,000 men and regained power in July 1583, an ascendancy that would last for two years, and the Ruthven Raiders and their followers were banished to Newcastle upon Tyne.
 Francis Walsingham came as ambassador from England.
+Arran organised a local character known as "Kate the Witch" to shout insults at Walsingham at the gate of Stirling Castle.
 James VI intended to give Walsingham a valuable diamond ring as a parting gift, but Arran, who Walsingham had ignored, substituted a ring of crystal.

 Gowrie was executed in May 1584.
 After May 1584, Arran was always recorded first in the lists of those attending the Scottish Privy Council.
 He became provost of Edinburgh, and lieutenant-general of the royal army.
 He acted against the Presbyterian wing of the Scottish church, and the banished lords of the Ruthven Raid, who had returned to assault Stirling Castle.
 The role of his wife in the administration also attracted the censure of Edinburgh Kirk ministers.

+Arran and his wife resided at Holyrood Palace, where their lodgings included the "Balling House", a hall for dancing.
 Arran was made keeper and governor of Edinburgh Castle and in November 1584 he was ordered to survey the state of repair and faults in its fortifications, and prospect for a new well, according to "his experience and judgement in the art militaire."
 As part of his strategy to maintain good relations with England, Arran sent copies of the king's poetry book, The Essayes of a Prentise in the Divine Art of Poesie, printed in Edinburgh by Thomas Vautrollier and bound in orange vellum, to Cecil and Lord Hunsdon on 28 December 1584.

 Arran's rule was undermined in part by the machinations of his own diplomat in London, the young Master of Gray.
 By February 1585, Elizabeth opened two lines of communication in Scotland, one with Arran and another with the Master.

 James VI granted Dirleton Castle to Arran, who entertained the King there for twelve days in May 1585, while there was plague in Edinburgh.
 The entertainment included a sumptuous banquet and a Robin Hood play.

 Arran fell from power after a border incident when the Englishman Francis Russell, son of the second Earl of Bedford, was killed with a "shot from a dag" on 27 July 1585.
 Arran was accused of involvement by the English ambassador, Nicholas Wotton and James VI on first hearing the news offered to send Arran as a prisoner to England.
 Instead Arran was imprisoned at St Andrews Castle and then placed in house arrest at his own Kinneil House.
 One account says he went from Kinneil to Ayr and embarked on a boat with the royal jewels including the Great H of Scotland or 'Kingis Eitche', but was forced to give the jewels to George Home.

 He was unable to prevent the Banished Lords of the Ruthven Raid returning from England, seizing Stirling Castle on 4 November 1586, and declaring him a traitor.